 We believe in early treatment with nonsurgical, conservative therapies.
 Acute pain tends to indicate a fracture and requires immediate medical care.
 Chronic pain requires an investigation into the cause and should be addressed as early as possible to avoid complications.
 Pain and swelling should resolve within a week of a sprain or strain.

 Identifying the cause of foot and ankle pain depends on where it is located, what caused or worsened the pain, and whether it is accompanied by specific factors such as difficulty pushing off with the toes, or swelling, bruising and instability.

 Common causes of foot and ankle pain:

 - Stress fractures of the foot and ankle

 - Toe and forefoot fractures

-The fellowship-trained orthopedic foot and ankle surgeons at OSSWF specialize in the diagnosis, care and treatment of patients suffering with injuries and conditions of the foot and ankle.
+The fellowship-trained orthopedic foot and ankle surgeons at OSSWF specialize in the diagnosis, care, and treatment of patients suffering from injuries and conditions of the foot and ankle.
 Their primary objective is to relieve pain and restore proper mechanics in order for patients to resume normal daily life and the activities they love.

 Our Foot and Ankle Specialists

-When you feel pain in your feet or ankles, due to injury, weakness, numbness and slow healing its time to see our exceptional foot and ankle specialists:
+When you feel pain in your feet or ankles, due to injury, weakness, numbness, or slow healing, it’s time to see our exceptional foot and ankle specialists: